Anindya0207/javascript-algorithms/src/playground/Strivers/GreatFE.md

 - dequeues and add a macrotask and execute it.
 - POst that, it again checks for new microtasks in microtask queue
 - this continues indefinitely.
+- `MutationObserver` api uses microtask to notify changes on DOM

 --------------------------------------------------------------------------------------------------------------------------------